hphelion/documentation/devplatform/stackato/user/deploy/languages/perl/index.html.md

 The script is a pointer to the actual application, [app.pl](https://github.com/Stackato-Apps/mojo-helloworld/app.pl).
-You could instead rename app.pl to app.psgi, but using the approach above allows you to set PSGI-specific configuration in a separate file.
+You could rename `app.pl` to `app.psgi` instead, but using the approach above allows you to set PSGI-specific configurations in a separate file.

 It is possible to [*serve static files with uWSGI*](#uwsgi-perl-static-files).